SpareBank 1: History

 In 1996 the original members of the alliance, Sparebanken SMN, Sparebanken Nord-Norge, Sparebanken Rogaland and Sparebanken Vest founded the alliance, at first (but never branded) as Sparebankgruppen.
 The same year the company bought the life insurance company DAVID Livsforsikring, now SpareBank 1 Livsforsikring, in addition to part of the mutual fund company ODIN Forvaltning, now wholly owned by SpareBank 1.
 In 1997 the alliance of small savings banks Samarbeidende Sparebanker.

 In 1998 the Swedish bank FöreningsSparbanken (now Swedbank) purchased 24% of the company.
 The same year Sparebank 1 established a credit card company followed in 1999 with the establishment of the real estate agent EiendomsMegler 1.
 The company also buys part of First Securities.

 The same year SpareBank 1 purchased VÅR Bank from the labour union Landsorganisasjonen (LO).
 This bank was renamed Bank 1 Oslo, with branches in Oslo and Akershus while other branches of the bank were taken over by other alliance members.
 LO acquired at the same time 10% of the stocks in SpareBank 1.

 In 2003 the first major member of the alliance leaves when Sparebanken Vest sells its shares.
 In 2006 Sparebanken Hedmark entered the group, while FöreningsSparbanken sold its shares.

 Member banks

 SpareBank 1 Gruppen is owned by the participating banks.
-Sparebanken Hedmark (12%), SpareBank 1 SMN (19.5%), SpareBank Nord-Norge (19.5%) and SpareBank 1 SR-Bank (19.5%) all own part of the company directly while the remaining banks own through Samarbeidende Sparebanker (19.5%).
-The labor union Landsorganisasjonen (10%) also has an ownership in the company.
+SpareBank 1 Sør-Norge ASA (19.5%), SpareBank 1 Nord-Norge (19.5%), SpareBank 1 SMN (19.5%), SpareBank 1 Østlandet (12.4%) all own part of the company directly while the remaining banks own through Samarbeidende Sparebanker AS (19.5%).
+The labor union LO (9.6%) also has an ownership in the company.